 • Personal training sessions

-• Home gym equipment (treadmills, ellipticals, weights, etc.)
+• Home gym equipment (stationary bikes, ellipticals, weights, etc.)

 In addition to taking your audience into account, consider your nonprofit’s mission when choosing auction item themes.
-Healthcare organizations and other wellness-related charities would likely benefit from incorporating health-related items into their auctions since they’ll indirectly promote their missions of improving community health as they fundraise.
+Healthcare organizations and other wellness-related charities would likely benefit from incorporating health-related items into their auctions since they’ll indirectly promote their missions as they fundraise.

 Travel-Related Live Auction Items